dfk789/kwitch/README.md

 ## Usage

-1. Click the Kwitch icon in your browser toolbar
+1. Click the Kwitch extension icon in your browser toolbar
-2. Add Kick channel names to your watchlist
+2. Add Kick channel usernames to your watchlist (use exact casing from Kick URL)
-3. Visit twitch.tv — your Kick follows appear in the sidebar!
+3. Visit twitch.tv — your Kick channels appear in the sidebar!
-4. Click a Kick channel to watch on the Twitch page
+4. Click any Kick channel to watch the stream embedded on Twitch
+5. Use the popup settings to change where the Kick section appears in the sidebar

+### Settings

+- **Sidebar Position**: Choose where the Kick section appears:
+  - Above Followed Channels (default)
+  - Below Followed Channels
+  - Below Live Channels
+  - Below Viewers Also Watch

 ## Development